-Curious about my diet?
-Today I’m sharing a pescatarian for beginners’ guide including why I eat the way I do and how it could possibly help you too.
+Curious about my pesctaraian diet and what is a pescatarian?
+Today I’m sharing a pescatarian for beginners’ guide including why I eat the way I do, what is a pescatarian and whether the diet is healthy.
+Plus practical tips and recipes on becoming a pescatarian yourself.

 Before we dive into today’s post I don’t want anyone to think that I’m preaching to them that one way of eating is better than another.
 I do believe that there are many different types of healthy diets and not one fits everyone’s personality, body type, and individual health needs.
 I’ve hesitated over the years writing a post like this because I don’t want any of you guys to feel that you are excluded from this blog because you don’t eat the way I do.
 This blog is for more than just vegetarians or pescatarians.
 In fact, I write my recipes to feed my family including my meat-eating hubby so I feel like they can be enjoyed by everyone… no matter what label you put on your diet.
 My goal is to inspire you to try new recipes including lots of veggies and occasionally fish or seafood.